markniu/Laser-Filament-Motion-Sensor/README.md

-# laser-filament-motion-sensor
+# Detect clog automatically
-This is an independent laser motion sensor to sense filament clog or runout.
+Detect clog automatically, This is an independent laser motion sensor to sense filament clog or runout.
 ![board diagram](https://gitee.com/markyue/pandapi_wiki/raw/master/imges/filament/531083500.jpg)
 [Test video](https://youtu.be/U-0V2owizyw)
 ### What is it ?